Home Applications Test Coverage Tool

 Getting Started

-Note: a minimum platform version of InterSystems IRIS® data platform 2019.1 is required.
+A minimum platform version of InterSystems IRIS® data platform 2022.1 is required to run the latest version of TestCoverage.

 If you already have the InterSystems Package Manager, installation is as easy as: